KantiCodes/chess-raspberrypi/README.md

 My end goal is to combine TensorFlow/Lite and RaspberryPI to process images from a chess board.
 I want my software to recognize movement of the pieces based on the real time image processing but I will not distinguish beteen the types of the pieces(more on that approach later).

-Later I want to use python-library [chess](https://python-chess.readthedocs.io/en/latest/#features) to display the game on a screen as players make their movements.
+Later I want to use Python library [chess](https://python-chess.readthedocs.io/en/latest/#features) to display the game on a screen as players make their movements.
 I want to be able track the game live and alert the players if they do illegal movements etc.

 Such projects have already been carried out by other people - but my approach differs slightly.
 From what I saw, most of the solutions are board/pieces dependant where people train the models to recognize their and their only pieces.
 It isn't a suprise that such models do not work for other boards.
 I want to do something a bit easier yet more flexible in terms of different boards application.
 I want to be able to tell whether certain piece is white or black and what is it's position.
-For all chess games the position of the pieces is the same, therefore I should be able to track the movements only by knowing the position of the piece being moved.
+For all chess games the initial position of the pieces is the same, therefore if I can "look" at the game from its begining I should be able to track the movements only by knowing the position of the piece being moved.

+Let's do it!

 # Blog part
 I've done few projects before and I found documenting the project day after day easier.
 I will keep this format so that my progress can be tracked in a chronological - true to my process, manner.
-As for the technical parts I will add them as separate sections and add references to them.
+As for the technical parts I will add them as separate sections and add references to them if necessary, in other cases I will just paste a link to reference that helped me understand/implement certain thing.

+If you are new to Python or Software development and some things does not make sense, please open an Issue and I will do my best to add necessary clarification to the text.

 ## Day 0 - Setting up the raspberry PI 2
 I borrowed a raspberry Pi 2 to do some experiments before my own arrives(btw I bought Pi 4, 4GB and it's on the way!)